Online and offline payments within Europe

 SEPA: harmonised payment methods in Europe

-SEPA, the Single European Payment Area for the euro now makes this a piece of cake.
-Bank transfers, direct debits and bank card transactions can now be completed in the same way across Europe.
+Thanks to SEPA, the Single European Payment Area for the euro, bank transfers, direct debits and bank card transactions can now be completed in the same way across Europe.

 Standardisation within the SEPA countries focuses on the following payment methods:

 |SEPA countries that are a member of the European Union and use the euro as their national currency||Austria, Belgium, Croatia, Cyprus (Greek sector), Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain|

 |SEPA countries that are a member of the European Union but use another national currency than the euro||Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania and Sweden|